mudiarto/ucommentapp/doc/index.rst

 	3 or more approved comments in the past.

-*	Any comments can always be removed from the document's web output by marking a checkbox in the Django admin site.
+*	Any comments can always be removed from the document's web output by marking a checkbox in the Django admin site, or by deleting the comment from the Django database.

-*	Long table of contents entries are shrunk and expanded using Javascript.
-	See http://pid.connectmv.com for an example.
+*	An option exists so that long tables of contents are can be shrunk and expanded using Javascript.
+See the TOC for this website as an example.

-*	When the user navigated back to the table of contents they are shown the page they came from; to help navigate large documents.
+*	When the user navigates back to the table of contents they are shown the page they came from; to help navigate large documents.

-*	Support for mathematics and comments on equations: MathJax and pngmath extensions have been tested.
+*	Support for mathematics and comments on equations: MathJax and ``pngmath`` (a Sphinx extension) have been tested.

 *	Simple, full text search of the document is available; a feature request is that other 3rd party search plugins can be used instead.